ekhiyami/ekhiyami.github.io/blog/_posts/2024-06-07-video-chat.md

 The whole process, from starting building the code to writing a blog post about it, took about 6 hours.
 The app was received with celebration by many VPs at AWS because it shows how efficiently you can build a quick product that solves real problems using the AWS Gen AI Stack.

-To date, the app has been used by more than **100k** users.
+To date (July 7 2024), the app has been used by more than **100k** users.
 Wow, beyond my expectations.
 Maybe I should build a commercial version?

 - My blog post on how I built it on the AWS community blog can be found [here](https://community.aws/content/2hPtf0UuIXSLqJk5MKolbOoA7Qv/how-i-built-a-video-chatter-app-with-almost-zero-code?lang=en).